lrc

 Do not remove intermediate C code after compilation |

-: Only preserves the relative filepaths of modules inside or below the project directory (use this option to keep filenames while hiding information about the build environment).module
+all: Preserves the full filepath of all modulesproject: Only preserves the relative filepaths of modules inside or below the project directory (use this option to keep filenames while hiding information about the build environment).module: Drop all module filepaths, preserving only dot-separated module-names (same path as used forrequire).

 Executable Options